Russell T Davies: Writing style

 Davies also uses his scripts to examine and debate on large issues such as sexuality and religion, especially from a homosexual or atheist perspective.
 He refrains from a dependence on "cheap, easy lines" which provide little deeper insight; his mantra during his early adult drama career was "no boring issues".
-Queer as Folk is the primary vehicle for his social commentary of homosexuality and advocation of greater acceptance.
+As of 2008, Queer as Folk was the primary vehicle for his social commentary of homosexuality and advocation of greater acceptance.
 He used the series to challenge the "primal ... gut instinct" of homophobia by introducing homosexual imagery in contrast to the heterosexual "fundamental image of life, of family, of childhood, [and] of survival".
 His next series, Bob & Rose, examined the issue of a gay man who falls in love with a woman, and the reaction of the couple's respective social circles.
 Torchwood, in Davies's own words, is "a very bisexual programme", and demonstrates a fluid approach to both gender and sexuality "almost from its opening moments": for example, the lead character Captain Jack Harkness nonchalantly mentions he was once pregnant; and later, the other lead characters discuss Jack's sexuality.
 The culture website AfterElton opined that Torchwoods biggest breakthrough could be "queer representation" by showing Captain Jack as a character whose bisexuality is explored but not his only character trait.
+It's a Sin reflected on 1980s and 1990s gay history, while Tip Toe looked at the fears, horror, and joy experienced by queer people at the time it was broadcast in 2026.

-His most notable commentaries of religion and atheism are The Second Coming and his 2007 Doctor Who episode "Gridlock".
+Davies's most notable commentaries on religion and atheism are The Second Coming and his 2007 Doctor Who episode "Gridlock".
 The Second Comings depiction of a contemporary and realistic Second Coming of Jesus Christ eschews the use of religious iconography in favour of a love story underlined by the male lead's "awakening as the Son of God".
 In contrast, "Gridlock" takes a more pro-active role in debating religion: the episode depicts the unity of the supporting cast in singing the Christian hymns "Abide with Me" and "The Old Rugged Cross" as a positive aspect of faith, but depicts the Doctor as an atheistic hero which shows the faith as misguided because "there is no higher authority".
 He also includes his commentary as an undertone in other stories; he described the sub-plot of the differing belief systems of the Doctor and Queen Victoria in "Tooth and Claw" as a conflict between "Rational Man versus Head of the Church".